WashingtonYandun/Nancy_Prototype/docs/auth/README.md

 -   **Logout (`logout`):**
     -   Deletes the cookie containing the token.

-##### Middleware (auth.middleware.js)
+### Middleware (auth.middleware.js)

 -   **Authentication Middleware (`auth`):**
     -   Checks if there is a token in the cookie.
     -   If the token is valid, allows access to protected routes.

----

-#### Frontend (React)
+## Frontend (React)

-##### Registration (Register.js)
+-   **Registration (`Register.js`)**

     -   Uses the authentication context (`useAuth`) to manage registration.
     -   Utilizes `react-hook-form` for form validation.
     -   Redirects the user to the notes page after registration.

-##### Login (LoginPage.js)
+-   **Login (`LoginPage.js`)**

     -   Uses the authentication context (`useAuth`) to manage login.
     -   Utilizes `react-hook-form` for form validation.
     -   Redirects the user to the notes page after login.

-##### Authentication Context (AuthContext.js)
+-   **Authentication Context (`AuthContext.js`)**

     -   Defines a React context to manage authentication state.
     -   Provides functions for signup, signin, signout, and checking authentication status.

-##### API Requests
+### API Requests

 -   Uses functions (`registerRequest`, `loginRequest`, `verifyTokenRequest`) to make HTTP requests to the backend.

-### Activity Diagram
+## Activity Diagram

 <p align="center">
   <img alt="Auth activity diagram" src="/docs/auth/img/auth_activity.png" />
 </p>

-#### Activity Diagram Explanation
+### Activity Diagram Explanation

-1. **Registration:**
+-   **Registration:**

     -   The user visits the registration page.
     -   Completes the registration form.
     -   Client-side validation ensures email uniqueness.
     -   If data is valid, a registration request is sent to the server.
     -   The server validates the data and registers the user in the database.

-2. **Login:**
+-   **Login:**

     -   The user visits the login page.
     -   Completes the login form.
     -   If data is valid, a login request is sent to the server.
     -   The server authenticates the user and generates an access token.

-3. **Token Verification:**
+-   **Token Verification:**

     -   The user visits a protected page.
     -   Checks for the existence of the authentication token.
     -   If the token exists, a verification request is sent to the server.
     -   The server verifies the token and allows access if it is valid.

-4. **Logout:**
+-   **Logout:**
     -   The user performs a logout action.
     -   The authentication token stored in the cookie is removed.

 This flow ensures a secure and efficient process for registration, login, and route protection in the application.

----

-### Class Diagram explanation
+## Class Diagram explanation

 <p align="center">
   <img alt="Auth class diagram" src="/docs//auth/img/auth_class.png" />
 </p>

-#### Activity Diagram Explanation
+### Activity Diagram Explanation

 > I have to change to functions to a class.
-Perhaps this diagram folloes the current and future behavior of the authentication
+Perhaps this diagram folloWs the current and future behavior of the authentication

-1. **User Model (user.model.js)**
+-   **User Model (`user.model.js`)**

     -   Defines the user data schema for MongoDB.

-2. **JWT (jwt.js)**
+-   **JWT (`jwt.js`)**

     -   Contains functions for creating JWT tokens.

-3. **AuthMiddleware (auth.middleware.js)**
+-   **AuthMiddleware (`auth.middleware.js`)**

     -   Verify the token.

-4. **AuthController (auth.controller.js)**
+-   **AuthController (`auth.controller.js`)**

     -   Logic of the authentication system.